ubiquiti/dropbear-android/README.md

 Android Dropbear
 =========

-A patch set and script to cross-compile Dropbear SSH server for use on Android with password authentication.
+A patch set and script to download and cross-compile Dropbear SSH server for use on Android with password authentication.
 As the 64-bit binaries don't seem to work reliably, this project is configured to compile 32-bit binaries using the Android NDK toolchain.